ExnoxCH/Zip-Bomb/README.md

 In computing, a zip bomb, also known as a decompression bomb or zip of death, is a malicious archive file designed to crash or render useless the program or system reading it.

 # ⚠️IMPORTANT
-I AS THE MANUFACTURER ARE NOT RESPONSIBLE FOR ANY DAMAGE THAT OCCURS, SO USE IT WISELY!
+AS THE CREATOR, I AM NOT RESPONSIBLE FOR ANY DAMAGES!
+PLEASE USE WITH CARE!

 ## Script Usage
 ```